mrjono1/joi-to-typescript/README.md

 ## TODO

-- Investigate converting code to use `AnySchema.describe()` this may enable backwards compatability
+- Now using `AnySchema.describe()` investigate if this project now supports backwards compatability to older joi versions
 - Increase test quality and quantity
 - Support `null` fields
 - Convert sub schemas to interfaces